 Currently there are images of X-rays from TB cases available on the internet (public data), however large amount more robust data (X-rays) from confirmed TB cases would be required for deep learning and an undisclosed test data for evaluation of the tool.

-More details about the activities of the topic group can be found in the documents C-023 using the hyperlink https://extranet.itu.int/sites/itu-t/focusgroups/ai4h/docs/FGAI4H-C-023.docx.
-These can be accessed with a free ITU account (cf. “Get involved”).
+More details about the activities of the topic group can be found in the document C-023 using the hyperlink https://extranet.itu.int/sites/itu-t/focusgroups/ai4h/docs/FGAI4H-C-023.docx.
+The document can be accessed with a free ITU account (cf. “Get involved”).

 Current members of the topic group on tuberculosis include medical and technical AI experts from India.
 The topic group would benefit from further expertise of the medical and AI communities and from additional data.
 The group would like to have more information on deep learning techniques.